-Vaginal dilators, also referred to as vaginal trainers, are used to restore vaginal width, depth, length and overall elasticity of the vagina.
+A vaginal dilator, also referred to as a vaginal trainer, is used to restore vaginal width, depth, length and overall elasticity of the vagina.
 These devices allow for penetration for medical exams or sexual activity in women who have undergone cancer treatment.

 They are also useful for women experiencing other forms of pelvic floor dysfunction including pelvic muscle spasms.
 These devices are commonly recommended by a doctor or pelvic floor physical therapist after cancer treatments such as radiation, chemotherapy, and surgery.

 Vaginal dilators are used to gently train the body- both the brain and the pelvic floor muscles to relax to allow penetration during sex.
 Intimate Rose Dilator sizes vary to allow women to start where they are from smaller than a pinky finger to several inches wide and long to allow them to reach their goals for pain free penetration.

 Dilator training should be done by using the following steps:

 If you experience discomfort, visual imagery is helpful for relaxing the pelvic floor muscles around the "imagine that the vagina is like an umbrella, opening and expanding," or "imagine that the vagina is like an elastic band, flexible and mobile”.